Horllymobile/edconnect-git-tut/README.md

 # Social
 * twitter @horllymobile

+# Create a readme file if not exit
 * touch README.md
 # for fresh readme text use command below
 * echo "hello world " > README.md